-Qimmah Russo Showcases Her Fit Physique In Plunging, Extra-Short Mini Dress
+Qimmah Russo Showcases Her Fit Physique In Plunging Extra-Short Mini Dress

 "You can't define it, in my opinion, you just have to feel it.
 But it happens after that initial burst of infatuation lifts and you realize that you still want to spend so much time together with that other person," a third supporter mused.

-“Looking at your photos,” a fourth follower declared, who was not the only one to add Qimmah into the equation when talking about their feelings of infatuation.
+"Looking at your photos," a fourth follower declared.

-She wore a bubble-gum pink bikini top under the outfit, which complemented the overall color scheme.
+She wore a bubblegum pink bikini top under the outfit, which complemented the overall color scheme.
 It appeared to have a simple design, with soft, triangular cups strung next to one another on a single string encircling her waist, and an additional pair of ties fastened in a bow behind her neck.
 Her pert breasts swelled beneath the lightweight fabric.

 Qimmah was photographed outdoors in what appeared to be a public park.
 The blurry background showed the trunks of several palm trees, various signage, and a few sets of aluminum stair railing.
 She posed next to a short cement wall with her muscular thighs together.
 Both hands lifted into the air to shield her eyes from the bright sunshine that spilled over her body.